Breast Implant Choices in Newport Beach, CA

 Breast Implant Choices

 Breast augmentation is highly customizable and involves making many different decisions to produce the desired results.
 Dr. Grazer offers Allergan™, Mentor®, Sientra®, and IDEAL IMPLANT® to provide a wide array of options to tailor your procedure to your exact needs.
 Deciding on the fill material, shape, and the level of projection are essential factors to consider when choosing an implant because they all have significant impacts on the cosmetic outcome of breast augmentation surgery.
 Contact Dr. Grazer in Newport Beach to learn more about your breast implant choices.

 The type of implant you choose will have dramatic effects on the result of your procedure.
 Dr. Grazer will help guide you on the implant material options to help you achieve your desired aesthetic look, depending on your body type.

 Many patients who are concerned about achieving a natural result consider this option.
 The silicone within implants has a more viscous consistency, making it feel more natural and flesh-like than what you might experience with a saline implant.
-These implants have a silicone shell filled with cohesive silicone gel.
+These implants have a tough silicone shell filled with a cohesive silicone-based gel.
 Only women aged 22 or older can receive silicone implants.

 Saline implants are usually chosen by women who are looking for dramatic augmentation following their procedure.
-During this surgery, a silicone shell is inserted into the breast pocket and then filled with sterile saltwater to achieve the appropriate size for the patient.
+During this surgery, a silicone shell is inserted into the breast pocket and then filled with sterile saltwater to achieve its desired size.

-Since saline implants are firmer and water is not compressible, rippling is higher with this option.
+Since saline implants are firmer and water is not compressible, skin rippling is more likely with this option.
 Patients who already have significant breast tissue are more likely to have better results than thinner patients since the extra tissue helps to camouflage the rippling.

 These implants also have the unique benefit of being adjustable in size during the surgery, as they are filled after they are placed in the breast.
 They are available to anyone over the age of 18.